eNipu/rust_calculator/README.md

 This is a simple calculator library implemented in Rust and exposed to Python using the PyO3 framework.

-The purpose of this project is
+The purpose of this project is:
-- to demonstrate how to create a Python module from Rust code using PyO3 and Maturin.
+- To demonstrate how to create a Python module from Rust code using PyO3 and Maturin.
-- to demonstrate how to propagate errors from Rust to Python.
+- To demonstrate how to propagate errors from Rust to Python.
-- to demonstrate how to create custom error types in Rust.
+- To demonstrate how to create custom error types in Rust.

 ## Structure